 The free trial is 24 hours and limits certain features, such as the ad-blocker.
 It also puts you into a queue when you try to connect to the trial, which claims to be 2,500 users long and takes about a minute before you are connected.

 The refund policy has two parts to it.
 For those who only purchase a single-month subscription, you are given 14 days to receive a full refund.
-If you subscribe for six months or greater, you have a 45-day period to decide if the VPN is right for you and to get your money back.
+If you subscribe for six months or greater, you have a 45-day period to decide if the VPN is right for you and to get your money back (find out how to get a CyberGhost refund).
 For payment methods, CyberGhost accepts credit cards, PayPal and BitPay.

 Round Two Thoughts